hokamoto/pleroma-mirror/docs/config.md

 * `allowed_post_formats`: MIME-type list of formats allowed to be posted (transformed into HTML)
 * `finmoji_enabled`: Whenether to enable the finmojis in the custom emojis.
 * `mrf_transparency`: Make the content of your Message Rewrite Facility settings public (via nodeinfo).
-* `scope_copy`: Copy the scope (private/unlisted/public) in replies to posts by default.
+* `scopeCopy`: Copy the scope (private/unlisted/public) in replies to posts by default.
-* `subject_line_behavior`: Allows changing the default behaviour of subject lines in replies.
+* `subjectLineBehavior`: Allows changing the default behaviour of subject lines in replies.
 Valid values:
   * "email": Copy and preprend re:, as in email.
   * "masto": Copy verbatim, as in Mastodon.
   * "noop": Don't copy the subject.
-* `always_show_subject_input`: When set to false, auto-hide the subject field when it's empty.
+* `alwaysShowSubjectInput`: When set to false, auto-hide the subject field when it's empty.
 * `extended_nickname_format`: Set to `true` to use extended local nicknames format (allows underscores/dashes).
 This will break federation with older software for theses nicknames.
 * `max_pinned_statuses`: The maximum number of pinned statuses. `0` will disable the feature.
 * `autofollowed_nicknames`: Set to nicknames of (local) users that every new user should automatically follow.
-* `no_attachment_links`: Set to true to disable automatically adding attachment link text to statuses
+* `noAttachmentLinks`: Set to true to disable automatically adding attachment link text to statuses

 ## :logger
 * `backends`: `:console` is used to send logs to stdout, `{ExSyslogger, :ex_syslogger}` to log to syslog